 marketing automation stack 7

-Moz offers a range of free SEO tools, and for $99/month, the company’s basic plan offers a more powerful suite of tools for a relatively inexpensive cost.
-Track the ranking of up to 300 keywords, run keyword queries and backlink reports for a comprehensive view of strategic keyword performance.
+Moz offers a range of free SEO tools, and its basic plan, at $99/month, provides a more powerful suite at a relatively low cost.
+Track the ranking of up to 300 keywords, run keyword queries, and backlink reports for a comprehensive view of strategic keyword performance.

 Price: $29 / month